The assessment process begins with topic selection.

 - Examine potentially overused or underused treatments or tests

 - Address wide variation in approaches to delivery system design and/or financing

-- Involve vulnerable populations with the potential to reduce health disparities
+- Involve underserved populations with the potential to reduce health disparities

 - May leverage current health reform initiatives

 After selecting a report topic, ICER assigns the report to a public meeting of one of its three independent appraisal committees (CTAF, Midwest CEPAC, and New England CEPAC).
 Decisions regarding which committee reviews each report are based largely on the timing of meetings, so that the evidence review will be completed at a time when it will be most useful to the public (e.g., near FDA approval of a new medicine).

 Suggest a Topic